data-creative/tonebase-api/DOCS.md

-user_id | Integer | References the user (artist) who posted this video. instrument_id | Integer | References the instrument of instruction. title | String | A display title. description | String | A display title. tags | Array | A list of descriptive tags for further classification.
+user_id | Integer | References the user (artist) who posted this video. instrument_id | Integer | References the instrument of instruction. title | String | A display title. description | Text | A description of the video. tags | Array | A list of descriptive tags for further classification.
 Enables robust video search capabilities.

 Video Part Attributes: